-\para{Control flow} The algorithm also splits when encountering a control flow element like an \textit{if}-statement or \textit{for}-loop.
-Figure \ref{fig:control-flow} shows the split of a function with such control flow elements.
-An \textit{if}-statement is split into three new definitions: one that evaluates its conditional, one that evaluates the `true' path and one that evaluates the `false' path.
-Similarly, a \textit{for}-loop is split in three new definitions: one that evaluates the iterable, one that evaluates the for-body path and one that evaluates the code path after the loop.
-The splitting algorithm is recursively applied to the statements inside the \emph{for} path and inside the true and false path of the \textit{if}-statement.
+\para{Control Flow} The compiler also needs to split functions when encountering remote function calls within control flow constructs like \textit{if}-statements or \textit{for}-loops.
+In short, an \textit{if}-statement is split into three new definitions: one that evaluates its conditional, one that evaluates the `true' path, and one that evaluates the `false' path.
+Similarly, a \textit{for}-loop is also split into three new definitions: one that evaluates the iterable, one that evaluates the \texttt{for}-body path, and one that evaluates the code path after the loop.
+The function splitting algorithm is recursively applied to the statements inside the \emph{for} path and inside the true and false path of the \textit{if}-statement.

-\para{State machine per function} For each function that was split, we build a similar state machine to the one shown in \autoref{fig:control-flow}.
-We complement each state machine with metadata regarding all involved stateful entities and call this the execution graph.
-When invoking a function that was split, the execution graph is copied into the event.
-As the event flows through the system, the execution graph is traversed and the proper functions are called.
-The execution graph stores the intermediate results, which are the return values of the invoked functions.
-For example, looking at Figure \ref{fig:control-flow}, once \texttt{add\_to\_basket\_0} has been invoked, the execution graph stores the result of \texttt{total\_price}.
-Later, when \texttt{add\_to\_basket\_4} has to be invoked, the execution graph is traversed in reverse order to find the value of \texttt{total\_price}, which is then passed as an argument.